 • a local file path naming an archive (as a plain path or file:// URL) - The name of the package is the basename of the archive file.
-The checksum for archive "f. \(\lambda ext \rangle \)" is given by the file "f. \(\lambda ext \rangle \).
-CHECKSUM".
+The checksum for archive "f.\(\langle ext\rangle\)" is the archive's SHA-1 hash (see openssl/sha1), which is optionally recorded in the file "f.\(\langle ext\rangle\).
+CHECKSUM" (but ultimately checked again the file's actual hash).
 The valid archive formats are (currently) ".zip", ".tar", ".tgz", ".tar.gz", and ".plt".
 Other than a type query, which affects inference as described below, any query or fragments parts of a file:// URL are ignored.

-For example, "~/tic-tac-toe.zip" is an archive package source, and its checksum would be inside "~/tic-tac-toe.zip.CHECKSUM".
+For example, "~/tic-tac-toe.zip" is an archive package source, and its checksum would be optionally recorded inside "~/tic-tac-toe.zip.CHECKSUM".